 When it comes to taking advantage of opportunities around the region, connections count.
-We offer customers something that by one of the world's strongest, safest banks.
-And with a network like that, we're able to connect you to the right people, Talk to us today about your banking needs.
+We offer customers something that no-one else can; capabilities and connections across the Asia Pacific region including Australia and New Zealand, supported by one of the world's strongest, safest banks.
+And with a network like that, we're able to connect you to the right people, the right products and the right insights.
+Talk to us today about your banking needs.

-+675 321 1079 ANZ IN PAPUA NEW GUINEA AT A GLANCE:
+ANZ IN PAPUA NEW GUINEA AT A GLANCE:

-- Unparalleled Regional Connectivity

-- We've been in the Pacific for over 130 years and we're here to stay

-- We've been in PNG since 1910

-- · Largest international bank in PNG

-- Award winning Mobile Phone Banking product

-- · We've driven our Financial Literacy programme MoneyMinded to the community since 2010
+- · Unparalleled Regional Connectivity - We've been in the Pacific for over 130 years and we're here to stay - · We've been in PNG since 1910 - · Largest international bank in PNG - We cover Project Finance to Retail Banking, and everything in between - · Award winning Mobile Phone Banking product - We've driven our Financial Literacy programme MoneyMinded to the community since 2010